janbodnar/FSharp-Examples/random.md

 # Random

 Generating random values became more robust.
-Since 2016, the default seed has been changed from `Environment.TickCount` to `Guid.NewGuid().GetHashCode()`.
+Since 2016, in .NET Core the default seed has been changed
+from `Environment.TickCount` to `Guid.NewGuid().GetHashCode()`.
+It makes 'safe' to create
+several random instances in a loop.

 ## Print random value